 During the residency, artists are expected to stay or visit other Ukrainian cities where they would share their research and work through artist talks, discussions, screenings, workshops, performances, and / or presentations.

-The residency lasts a month period between October 2018 - September 2019.
+The residency lasts a month during the period between July — December, 2019.